d-podkorytov/syslogsc/README.md

-# Syslogsc server and client
+# SYSLOGSC Server and Client

 ## DESCRIPTION